Open to students completing grades 9, 10, 11 & 12.

 As a high school student, you may not have much say in the classes you take during the year.
 The summer is your chance to explore what really interests you.

 STEM Research and STEM Academies offer opportunities in science, technology, engineering, and mathematics to highly motivated high school students.
 Choose from a variety of cutting-edge Academies or fascinating research topics.
-CU Scholars Credit Academies offer a variety of intriguing topics to choose from.

 Browse program descriptions: